pertierre/firstPygame/README.md

-# hello-world
-First Repository
+# First Pygame

-Just a test
+The creation of a simple game using Pygame